CleverCloud/documentation/content/doc/addons/cellar.md

 #### Create bucket

 Click on **Create bucket**.
-Your new bucket should now be listed in the list below.
+Your new bucket should appear in the list below.

 {{% /steps %}}